Anecdotally, most dog owners have seen their prized pooch mirror human behavior and show jealousy.

 3. Resource Guarding

-Most behaviorists agree that most dog envy is resource guarding in one form or another.
+Most behaviorists agree that most jealous dog starts with resource guarding in one form or another.
 Your home is the place they get their food, water, exercise and toys from.
 If a new person or animal enters the scene, something in their primal brain tells your dog it might take away these much-loved resources.

 It’s important to realize the signs and symptoms of Resource Guarding.

 You might see them gather their toys and hide them when the object of envy is around or act strangely around their feeding area.
-No matter, jealous dogs will let you know when something is wrong.
+Sometimes, jealous dogs pulled hard on their leash when the owners appeared to stroke other pets or dogs.
+No matter, a jealous dog will let you know when something is wrong.

 4. Destructive Behavior